damey2011/dja-vue/README.md

 From here, you could continue with your development work.

 ### For production
-After you must have been done and you want to build your application, in the project root folder:
+After you must have been done and you want to build your application, in the project root folder on your local machine:
 Run

 ```bash